CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-destination.md

 be either an alias to a [profile](./followups-scripting-profile.md) or a [subprofile](./followups-scripting-subprofile.md).
 It's set to a profile if emailing was sent to a database or selection.
 It's set to a subprofile if emailing was sent to a collection or mini-selection.

+You can edit the variable and its available properties from Javascript code or by editing the data-object of the profile/subprofile itself.
+You can edit profile data with the stack icon when a (sub)profile is selected under "Database & Profiles".

 ## Available properties